 Nutritional Value of Trout (With or Without Scales)

-The vitamin profile impressively includes:
+The vitamin profile of trout impressively includes:

-- Vitamin D: 150% daily value
+- Vitamin D: 150% of daily recommended value

-- Vitamin B12: 125% daily value
+- Vitamin B12: 125% of daily recommended value

-- Niacin: 35% daily value
+- Niacin: 35% of daily recommended value

-- Selenium: 45% daily value
+- Selenium: 45% of daily recommended value

 - Vitamins B5, C, E, and K in significant amounts